 The best option is to buy bottled water from the stores AFTER the security point, or to ask for water on board the airplane.

-Breast milk, too, may be brought on to an airplane, in reasonable quantities and following the rules for presentation at security points as described above.
+Breast milk, too, may be brought on to an airplane, following the rules for presentation at security points as described above.

-Regulations have changed recently – and now a mother traveling without her child is allowed to bring breast milk on to an airplane, as long as it is declared and presented for inspection at security.
+You do not need to have your child with you in order to bring breast milk on to an airplane, as long as the milk is declared and presented for inspection at security.

 Can I use ice packs on an airplane to keep baby food and milk cool?